Handy tips for checking the authenticity of your Polo shirts, jackets, trousers and more.

 Polo Ralph Lauren is an iconic brand that has enjoyed popularity for decades.
 As such, with the success of any clothing brand a legion of counterfeit garments pop up posing as the real thing; and for the bargain hunter looking to pick up a good deal on Polo merchandise the sea of clothing is rife with fakes.
-So, how do you know whether your next prospective buy is the real deal?
-First, you need to know the characteristics of Polo clothing.
+So how do you know whether your next prospective buy is the real deal?

-What are the characteristics of Polo Ralph Lauren clothing?
+What are the characteristics of original Polo Ralph Lauren clothing?

 The Polo Pony: